Admission to The University

 |Degree||Institutional TOEFL®||Internet- based TOEFL®||IELTSTM||TOEIC®|

-International applicants who have earned Bachelor’s or higher degrees from English-speaking accredited institutions in the United States, Great Britain, Ireland, Australia, or New Zealand do not have to submit TOEFL® /IELTSTM/TOEIC® scores.
+International applicants who have earned Bachelor’s or higher degrees from English-speaking accredited institutions in the U.S., United Kingdom, Australia, Canada and New Zealand do not have to submit TOEFL®/IELTS™/TOEIC® scores.

 English Placement Test

 Instructions for Local/Resident Applicants